alasdair mclellan and j.w.anderson workshops collaborate on limited edition posters and t-shirts | read | i-D

-Following collaborations with A$AP Rocky, Jamie Hawkesworth, Luis Venegas, and Ian David Baker, longtime i-D contributor Alasdair McLellan is the latest to take over J.W.Anderson's Shoreditch Workshop.
-McLellan — a vivid and romantic chronicler of youth culture and creator of striking and delicate fashion imagery — will launch a complete takeover of the designer's Shoreditch Workshop.
+Following on from collaborations with A$AP Rocky, Jamie Hawkesworth, Luis Venegas and Ian David Baker, longtime i-D contributor Alasdair McLellan is the latest to take over J.W.Anderson's Shoreditch Workshop.
+McLellan, a vivid and romantic chronicler of youth culture and creator of striking and delicate fashion imagery, will launch a complete takeover of the designer's Shoreditch Workshop.
 Alongside installations and custom lightboxes, McLellan will be releasing a series of limited edition posters and T-shirts.

-A super limited edition of just 100, A1-sized, double-sided posters, featuring previously unseen work, will be released at £75 (roughly $92) each.
+A super limited edition of just 100, A1-sized, double-sided posters, featuring previously unseen work, will be released at £75 each.
 Each poster will contain a nude paired with a cloudscape.
 There will also be a run of T-shirts, available to pre-order from tomorrow at j-w-anderson.com.
-The project will launch during LC:M, on Sunday, January 8 at 6pm.
+The project will launch during LC:M, on Sunday 8 January at 6pm.

 Text Felix Petty